grelleum/SteelConnection/README.md

 * Accepts and returns native Python data - no need to convert to or from JSON.

 ##### BETA software:
-_actively working to simplify - some behavior expected to change before 1.0.0 release._
+_actively working to simplify - some behavior may change before 1.0.0 release._

 ## Supports:
 Python 2.7, 3.4, 3.5, 3.6